-Episodic simultaneous type/serial token model.
-Bowman and Wyble (2007) presented a sophisticated theory of temporal attention and working memory known as the simultaneous type/serial token (STST) model and recently extended it to become the episodic STST framework (eSTST; Wyble, Bowman, & Nieuwenstein, 2009).
-This model borrows heavily from Chun and Potter's (1995; see also Chun, 1997b; Kanwisher, 1987) two-stage theory and suggests that the AB reflects processes involved in episodically distinguishing objects from one another.
-The eSTST account predicts that all the stimuli in the RSVP are identified at a conceptual stage (i.e., have their type representation activated).
-However, for these stimuli to be reported, they must have this identity information bound to a token in working memory that provides episodic information about the stimulus (e.g., the position of the item in the RSVP stream, relative to other stimuli).
-For a type representation to be bound to a token, it must be attentionally enhanced by a blaster that is transiently triggered when a target is detected in the RSVP stream, and it is the slow temporal dynamics of this blast that give rise to lag 1 sparing.
-However, because the binding process for a target is capacity limited at the stage of episodic registration (i.e., two stimuli cannot be encoded in the correct temporal position at the same time) and is susceptible to interference from other targets, the blaster is suppressed until T1 is linked to its specific token and consolidated into working memory.
+Bowman and Wyble (2007) presented a sophisticated theory of temporal attention and working memory known as the Simultaneous Type/Serial Token (STST) Model and recently extended it to become the Episodic STST framework (eSTST; Wyble, Bowman & Nieuwenstein, 2009).
+This model borrows heavily from Chun and Potter's two-stage theory (1995; see also Chun, 1997a; Kanwisher, 1987) and suggests that the AB reflects processes involved in episodically distinguishing objects from one another.
+The eSTST account predicts that all stimuli in the RSVP are identified at a conceptual stage (i.e., have their type representation activated).
+However, for these stimuli to be reported they must have this identity information bound to a token in working memory that provides episodic information about the stimulus (e.g., the position of the item in the RSVP stream relative to other stimuli).
+For a type representation to be bound to a token, it must be attentionally enhanced by a blaster that is transiently triggered when a target is detected in the RSVP stream and it is the slow temporal dynamics of this blast that gives rise to Lag 1 sparing.
+However, because the binding process for a target is capacity-limited at the stage of episodic registration (i.e., two stimuli can not be encoded in the correct temporal position at the same time) and is susceptible to interference from other targets, the blaster is suppressed until the first target is linked to its specific token and consolidated into working memory.
 This T1-triggered blaster suppression prevents the T2 type from being bound to a token, thereby triggering an AB.
-Thus, the eSTST theory conceptualizes the AB as arising due to a kind of unconscious perceptual strategy that helps subjects overcome their capacity limits in episodic registration by suppressing the processing of future targets until T1 is episodically registered.
+Thus, the eSTST theory conceptualises the AB as arising due to a kind of unconscious perceptual strategy that helps subjects overcome their capacity limits in episodic registration by suppressing the processing of future targets until T1 is episodically registered.

 An important aspect of this theory, and a key difference between the STST and eSTST models, is that due to the interaction of excitatory and suppressive processes, the blaster is maintained in an enhanced mode when target items appear in an uninterrupted sequence.
-As a result, the identity encoding of several successive targets can be successfully performed, thereby giving rise to spreading of the sparing.
-However, the model further predicts that, under successive target conditions, there should be a high proportion of target report order reversals (it also explains other episodic errors, such as RB; Kanwisher, 1987), and T1 accuracy should be reduced because of increased competition between T1 and T2.
-Both of these predictions, which are not explicitly modeled by other AB frameworks, have been experimentally confirmed (Bowman & Wyble, 2007; see also Chun & Potter, 1995).
+As a result, the identity encoding of several successive targets can be successfully performed, thereby giving rise spreading of the sparing.
+However, the model further predicts that, under successive target conditions, there should be a high proportion of target report order reversals (it also explains other episodic errors, such as RB (Kanwisher, 1987)) and T1 accuracy should be reduced because of increased competition between T1 and T2.
+Both of these predictions, which are not explicitly modelled by other AB frameworks, have been experimentally confirmed (Bowman & Wyble, 2007; see also Chun & Potter, 1995).